Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

 .. testcode::

-    # We change the order of the quantum registers
+    # Resulting quantum circuits are different if the quantum or classical registers have different relative order
     qc2 = QuantumCircuit(qr2, qr1, cr1, cr2)

     print(qc == qc2)